 1. Resizing and Other Structural Changes

 Looking for a licensed contractor that does window replacement near you?
-For 109 years, Baker Roofing Company has been turning houses into homes through top-notch exterior renovations and unparalleled service that meets your unique needs.
+For 110 years, Baker Home Exteriors has been turning houses into homes through stylish exterior renovations and premium service that meets your unique needs.
 Let our family take care of yours – request a quote today!